Head out on the trails and chase waterfalls with these short and easy hikes near Asheville, NC – perfect for the entire family.

 *We’d also normally suggest Skinny Dip Falls as the perfect kid-friendly hike near Asheville, especially since it’s a bustling swimming hole for families.

-However, with the recent 2021 flooding, Skinny Dip is unrecognizable and in need of repairs.
+However, with the 2021 flooding, Skinny Dip is unrecognizable and in need of repairs.
 Certain areas are especially dangerous.
 Floods have washed away the bridge.
 We’ll keep you updated.

 Which short hikes near Asheville, NC do you love?

-There are a plethora of easy hikes near Asheville.
-Which ones do you frequent or most enjoy?
+What easy hikes in Asheville (and nearby) do you frequent and most enjoy?
 What are your favorite family-friendly trails?
 Let us know in the comments.